SreeMenon27/SreeMenon27/README.md

 ## 🚀 About Me

 - 🔭 Currently exploring **Data Science**, **Generative AI**, and **Python Development**
-- 🎯 Developed a **Finance Tracker CLI app** to manage personal expenses
+- 🧾 Built a **Finance Tracker CLI app** and a **Pantry Tracker CLI app** for real-world automation
 - 📊 Background in **Project Management** — organizing, planning, and delivering results
-- 🌱 Enrolled in **Ultimate Data Science & GenAI Bootcamp** by Krish Naik Academy
+- 🎓 Enrolled in the **Ultimate Data Science & GenAI Bootcamp** by Krish Naik Academy
-- 🧠 Constantly learning through real-world projects and hands-on coding
+- 💡 Constantly learning through hands-on projects and real-world challenges
-- ✨ Believer in clean code, modular design, and continuous learning
+- ✨ Advocate for clean code, modular design, and lifelong learning

 ---